 - The food was delicious but the service was appalling.

 In this last example, it is helpful if we can attach the sentiment of ‘delicious’ to ‘food’ and the sentiment of ‘appalling’ to ‘service’.
-We use a topical sentiment detection algorithm to attach sentiments in text to the topics they describe.
-This is sometimes called aspect based sentiment analysis.
+We use a topical sentiment detection algorithm to attach sentiments in the text to the topics they describe.
+This is sometimes called aspect-based sentiment analysis.